-During Telophase, the chromosomes reach the opposite envelopes reforms nuclear around chromosomes.
+During Telophase, the chromosomes reach the opposite nuclear envelopes reforms poles, the around the chromosomes.
 The mitotic spindles are depolymerized into tubulin monomers that will be used to assemble cytoskeletal components for each daughter cell.
-The chromosomes begin to decondense (unravel), relaxing into a chromatin configuration, and nucleosomes appear within the nuclear area.
+The enclosed chromosomes begin to decondense (unravel), relaxing into a chromatin configuration, and nucleosomes appear within the nuclear area.
 The cell will appear as a cell with two distinct nuclei.
 At this stage, mitosis is complete and division of the cytoplasm will follow during cytokinesis.